openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 100: Enable / Disable endpoints relays

-Enable / Disable endpoints IR external relay and External relay Enabling IR external relay and External relay or both of them, means that endpoint (IR external relay) and endpoint (External relay) or both will be present on UI.
+Enable / Disable endpoints IR external relay and External relay
+<p&gtEnabling IR external relay and External relay or both of them, means that endpoint (IR external relay) and endpoint (External relay) or both will be present on UI.
 Disabling them will result in hiding endpoints according to Parameter set value.
 Note that hiding endpoint has no impact on its functionality.
-Available configuration parameters (data type is 1 Byte DEC)

-NOTE1: After parameter change, first exclude module (without setting parameters to default value) and then re include the module.
+Available configuration parameters (data type is 1 Byte DEC)</p&gt <p&gtNOTE1: After parameter change, first exclude module (without setting parameters to default value) and then re include the module.
 NOTE 2: If you don't have IR BiComm relay module mounted and you enable IR communication (parameter 100 is 2 or 3) there will be no valid IR relay state reported.
-It will be reported IR COMMUNICATION ERROR and LED2 will BLINK
+It will be reported IR COMMUNICATION ERROR and LED2 will BLINK</p&gt
 The following option values may be configured -:

 | Value  | Description |